How to Look Good Naked

 How to Look Good Naked is a television program, first aired on British Channel 4 in 2006, in which fashion stylist Gok Wan encourages women and men who are insecure with their bodies to strip nude for the camera.
-The programme is unique among other similar makeover shows in that it never encourages participants to undergo cosmetic surgery or lose weight.
-The US format premiered on Lifetime Television in 2008 with Carson Kressley hosting, it was the #1 Unscripted Show on the network at the time.
+Participants are never encouraged to undergo cosmetic surgery or lose weight.
+The U.S. format premiered on Lifetime Television in 2008 with Carson Kressley hosting, and was the #1 unscripted show on the network at the time.

 On 27 June 2019, it was announced that the show would be revived by Really with Gok Wan returning as host.
 This would be the channel's first commission since its acquisition by Discovery.

 Format

 The format of the show is based on activities designed to build a woman's self-esteem and self-confidence.
 These include photographing the woman naked and then displaying a very large picture of the woman's body in a public place, such as projected onto the side of a building or on the side of a van, and asking passers-by what they think of them.
 Viewers typically respond very positively, which builds the woman's self-esteem.
 Wan burns the woman's current underwear and then replaces it with more flattering underwear, including "tummy tuck pants".
 At the end of each episode, Wan asks the woman to walk down the modeling catwalk showing her new nude look to family and friends.

 In more recent episodes, Wan has used a variety of very personal tactics designed to encourage women to love their bodies and feel sexy.
 He has had women pose naked in London shop windows, stopped women on the street and asked if they have Lady Lines, published the image of a semi-naked woman on the front of a fake newspaper titled Naked News, and then handed the newspaper out on a busy London street.
 At the end of each catwalk show, the woman is encouraged to strip naked on stage to show how far they had come in terms of body confidence.